Olorem/vkapi/README.md

 # Random image from your vk account

-it's work but commits history were deleted(accidentally)
+it works but commits history was deleted(accidentally)

+UPDATE 21.07.2021: it doesnt work because (as i think) vk.com devs changed some api functions. gonna fix it someday